AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/running_nodes/running_validators.md

 This guide provides step-by-step instructions on how to set up an Aztec Layer 2 validator node.
 Running a node allows you to participate in the Aztec network as a validator (also known as a sequencer or proposer), contributing to the network's security and decentralization.

-The use of Kubernetes means that these steps apply smoothly to a local KIND instance or a cloud deployment.
-The benefit of using Kubernetes is that load balancing is handled for you, making validator redundancy easy and ensuring critical slots are not missed.
-Note that if you only intend to deploy to the cloud, the KIND tool setup can be skipped.
+The use of Docker means that the environment is set up in a way that works in a variety of environments.
+For complex deployments with load balancing (for validator redundancy to maximize liveness) there are helm charts available for use with kubernetes (with the same images).

 ## Table of Contents